TRaheem/assignment1/ReadMe.md

 CPRG210 - WEB APPLICATION DEVELOPMENT
 ASSIGNMENT 2 - STATIC "TRAVEL EXPERT" AGENCY WEBSITE (WEBSITE ENHANCEMENT)

 The aim of this project is to enhance the travel expert website already done in assignment with array for each loop (for gallery images) and make register/login forms updated based on html5.
-The hamburger menu should also be used for the navigation bars and made to toggle.
+The hamburger menu should also be used for the navigation bars and made to toggle in portrait view.

 This was done with HTML, css and javascript.